-Employees must be given a notice of termination unless the parties conclude a mutual agreement in this respect.
-A contract for an indefinite term may be terminated with or without notice due to a gross violation by the employee of his/her duties.
+Employees must be given a notice of termination, unless the parties conclude a mutual agreement in this respect.
+In the case of an indefinite term contract, a reason must be offered in writing by the employer that would justify the notice of termination.
+A contract may be also terminated without notice due to a gross violation by the employee of his/her duties.

-The period of notice under indefinite (and definite from 22nd February 2016) contracts depends on an employee's length of service in a company:
+The period of notice under indefinite and definite contracts depends on an employee's length of service in a company: